Tesla Model 3 vs Toyota Camry: Total Cost of Ownership Over 5 Years

 Both offer similar basic warranties (3 years/36,000 miles), but Tesla provides an 8-year/120,000-mile battery warranty versus Toyota’s 5-year/60,000-mile powertrain coverage.
 Tesla’s warranty is more comprehensive for the electric drivetrain but may be harder to utilize due to fewer service locations.

-The Toyota Camry wins on pure economics by a significant margin, costing roughly $23,000 less over five years.
+The Toyota Camry wins on pure economics by a significant margin, costing roughly check current prices less over five years.
 However, your driving patterns, local incentives, and priorities regarding technology and environmental impact may justify the Tesla’s premium for your specific situation.
+If you’re also considering other EV vs PHEV comparisons, the calculations can shift based on your specific driving habits and whether a plug-in hybrid like the RAV4 Prime might offer a middle ground.
+Understanding the real cost of owning a luxury car vs a regular car can also provide helpful perspective when making this decision.

 This article contains affiliate links.
 If you purchase through these links, we may earn a small commission at no extra cost to you.